The abundance of dark matter haloes down to Earth mass: Summary and conclusions

 We find that at $z=0$, the ST model provides the most accurate fit to the halo mass function in the L0 volume (overdensity, $\delta=0$; $10^{11-15}~\mathrm{M_\odot}$) but the EPS model provides the best fit to the higher resolution levels (L1-L7; $\delta<-0.6$ at $10^{-6-12.5}~\mathrm{M_\odot}$), to better than $20\%$ accuracy (see Fig.~\ref{fig:fig1}).
 The results at $z=2$ are similar, but there are larger deviations at $z \sim 7-15$ from the ST prediction in L0 and from the EPS predictions in the higher resolution levels.
 However, at even higher redshift, $z \sim 30$ ($10^{-6-2.5}~\mathrm{M_\odot}$; $-0.55<\delta<-0.30$), the EPS model provides, once more, a good fit to the halo mass functions in the simulations (see Fig.~\ref{fig:fig2} and Fig.~\ref{fig:fig3}).
 We validated our results by selecting regions of different volume and overdensity from the full L0 volume, and find that the VVV/EPS ratio (for $M_{200}$) depends only weakly on region size and overdensity, but increasingly deviates from unity at higher redshifts (Fig.~\ref{fig:fig4}).
 Finally, we tested convergence by comparing the halo mass function in L1 with those in selected subvolumes of L0 spanning a range of sizes and overdensity.

-The EPS formula reduces to the PS (or ST) formula in regions of mean density.
-Having demonstrated that the EPS formalism gives a good description of the halo mass function in the biased regions of the VVV high resolution levels, it is reasonable to assume that this formalism also gives a good description of the halo mass function in representative, mean density regions.
-Thus, we able to present the actual halo mass function (number of haloes per unit volume) over the entire mass range in $\Lambda$CDM, from $10^{-6}$ to $10^{15}~\mathrm{M_\odot}$.
+Having demonstrated that the EPS formalism gives a good description of the halo mass function in the biased regions of the VVV high resolution levels, given the arguments in Section~\ref{sec:discussion}, it is reasonable to assume that the PS formalism (or the ST formula) also gives a good description of the halo mass function in representative, mean density regions.
+Thus, we are able to present the actual halo mass function (number of haloes per unit volume) over the entire mass range in $\Lambda$CDM, from $10^{-6}$ to $10^{15}~\mathrm{M_\odot}$ (Fig.~\ref{fig:fig5}).
 While the mass function at the high mass end is, of course, well known, our study is the first to explore the mini-halo regime ($\lesssim 10^5~\mathrm{M_\odot}$) where the EPS model provides a prediction for the halo mass function, with deviations at the $\sim 20-50\%$ level, which could be reduced with further theoretical work.
 Finally, we note that since we have analyzed dark matter only simulations, the impact of baryons on the haloes is ignored.
 A more complete study based on hydrodynamics simulations with full baryon physics will be presented in a forthcoming paper.